Albert Oehlen: Teaching

 Oehlen was Professor of Painting at the Kunstakademie Düsseldorf from 2000 to 2009.

 Personal life

-Oehlen is the brother of fellow artist Markus Oehlen, and their father is also an artist.
+Oehlen is the brother of fellow artist Markus Oehlen, and their father was also an artist.
 He lives with his wife, Esther Freund, and their three children in a village near Bühler.

 Reception

 Criticism

 In 2013 ArtDaily described Oehlen as "one of the most influential, but also one of the most controversial of contemporary painters".
+Art curator Achim Hochdörfer explained that “It is as if Oehlen were continually out-tricking painting.
+The intrinsic and extrinsic enemies of painting — avant-garde and new technologies — are brought into the picture, and clichés like beauty or virtuosity are smuggled in cunningly".
+Art critic Peter Schjeldahl wrote on his work in 2015: "There is as much philosophical heft to what he won't allow himself, in the ways of order and balance, as in the stuttering virtuosities of what he does.
+His pictures possess no unity of composition, only unremitting energy.
+Everywhere your eye goes, it finds things to engage it; they just don't add up.
+There are stabs of beauty in passages that reveal Oehlen to be, almost grudgungly, a fantastic colorist".
 His paintings are also frequently compared with David Salle's.
 However his work has not been met with universal approval.
 Philippe Dagen, writing in Le Monde about Oehlen's 2011 exhibition in Nîmes, concluded that he was "of only limited importance.
 With about 30 canvases he reveals his system with absolute, but unfortunately appalling, clarity."
 His paintings were devoid of "any form of expression or psychic density".
 His 2007 painting, Loa, is now part of the UK's Tate Collection.